 The park is also home to the Serbian Eastern Orthodox Monastery Krka which is located near the Krka river, only 3km away from Kistanje.
 The monastery was dedicated to the Archangel Michael and is the most well-known Serbian Orthodox Monastery in all of Croatia.
 The oldest part of the monastery was built in 1345, while the current church of Saint Archangel was erected in 1422 on the location of an earlier gothic structure.
 Besides being a wonderful holiday destination, the Krka National park, as you may have already noticed, hosts a wealth of historical and religious knowledge for the curious individual.

-Within the park, Supuks Lake was used for one of the first Hydro Power Plants in the world which wasbuilt in 1895 to provide electricity for the city of Sibenik.
+Within the park, Visovac Lake was used for one of the first Hydro Power Plants in the world, Jaruga, which was built in 1895 to provide electricity for the city of Sibenik.
 The lake, whichis approximately 2000 square meters, was also used to power mills for makingbread by means of water flow energy.
 The first mills were built in the 12thCentury and have not been used in the last 50 years.

 Fauna and Flora

 Eighteen different species of fish, including Brown Trout and Dalmatian Barbelgudgeon, inhabit the Krka river.
 Patches of reeds and swamped meadows are where birds and amphibians thrive, while thickets and stone quarries are the preferred resting place for those in the reptile family.
 There is also much to attract the bird watchers of the world with over 200 species of bird life found in the park – Griffon Vulture, Peregrine Falcon, Golden Eagle, Eurasian Eagle-owl and the Short-toed Eagle to name a few.
 The endangered Long-fingered Bat and the Daubentons Bat are among the mammals and just two of the 18 different species if bat residing in the park.